Glassy Signatures in Water's Second Liquid

-These observations raise an intriguing possibility: if deeply supercooled water becomes glassy around the temperature of the LLCP, could signatures often attributed to a liquid–liquid transition also be consistent with a transition between a fluid high-density liquid (HDL) and a kinetically arrested low-density glass?
+These observations raise an intriguing possibility: if deeply supercooled water experiences a marked slowdown of the dynamics around the temperature of the LLCP, could signatures often attributed to a liquid–liquid transition also be consistent with a transition between a fluid high-density liquid (HDL) and a kinetically constrained low-density glassy state?
 To tackle this question, we explore how the equilibrium dynamics of deeply supercooled water evolve as a function of temperature and pressure, comparing state-of-the-art machine-learning–accelerated first-principles simulations with experimental measurements in regimes where crystallization can be suppressed.
-This allows us to identify the conditions under which liquid water remains ergodic and when it instead becomes kinetically arrested---distinguishing genuine liquid behavior from glassy non-equilibrium states.
-By establishing the location of the glass-transition boundary relative to the proposed liquid–liquid transition, we suggest that signatures attributed to an LLT may not necessarily reflect an equilibrium transformation between two liquids, but could instead be consistent with a crossover between a liquid and a glass.
+This allows us to identify the conditions under which liquid water remains ergodic and when it instead falls out of equilibrium---distinguishing genuine liquid behavior from glassy non-equilibrium states.
+By establishing the location of the glass-transition boundary relative to the proposed LLT, we suggest that such signatures may not necessarily reflect an equilibrium transformation between two liquids, but could also be consistent with a crossover between a liquid and a glassy state.